1992 Los Angeles riots: The Korea Times

-Richard Reyes Fruto wrote in an article in The Korea Times, "Looters targeted Korean American merchants during the LA.
+Richard Reyes Fruto wrote in an article in The Korea Times, "Looters targeted Korean American merchants during the L.A.
 Riots, according to the FBI official who directed federal law enforcement efforts during the disturbance."
 The English-language Korean newspaper focused on the 1992 riots, with Korean Americans at the center of the violence.
 Initial articles in late April and early May described victims' lives and damage to the Los Angeles Korean community.
 Interviews with Koreatown merchants such as Chung Lee evoked sympathy from readers.
 Lee watched, helpless, as his store was burned down: "I worked hard for that store.
 Now I have nothing".

 Mainstream media

 While several articles included the minorities who were involved when damages were cited or victims were named, few of them actually incorporated them as a significant aspect of the struggle.
-One story framed the race riots as occurring at a "time when the wrath of blacks was focused on whites."
+One story framed the race riots as occurring at a "time when the wrath of blacks was focused on whites".
 They acknowledged the fact that racism and stereotyped views contributed to the riots; articles in American newspapers portrayed the LA riots as an incident that erupted between black and white people who were struggling to coexist with each other, rather than include all of the minority groups that were involved in the riots.

-On Nightline, Ted Koppel initially only interviewed black leaders about the Black/Korean conflict, and they shared detrimental opinions about Korean Americans.
+On Nightline, Ted Koppel initially only interviewed black leaders about the black/Korean conflict, and they shared detrimental opinions about Korean Americans.

-Activist Guy Aoki became frustrated with early coverage because only Black/White framing was used in it, the Korean American community and the suffering which it experienced were vilified and ignored.
+Activist Guy Aoki became frustrated with early coverage because only black/White framing was used in it, the Korean American community and the suffering which it experienced were vilified and ignored.

 Some felt that too much emphasis was placed on the suffering of Korean Americans.
-As filmmaker Dai Sil Kim-Gibson, who produced the 1993 documentary "Sa-I-Gu", described, "black-Korean conflict was one symptom, but it was certainly not the cause of that riot.
+As filmmaker Dai Sil Kim-Gibson, who produced the 1993 documentary Sa-I-Gu, described, "black-Korean conflict was one symptom, but it was certainly not the cause of that riot.
 The cause of that riot was the black-white conflict that existed in this country from the establishment of this country."

+In an NBC News article written by Hanna Kang, she sees the conflict between Korean Americans and blacks as overstated and only part of the story was told in the news.
+In this article, Kang interviews more than twenty people from both races in many different fields, and all of them had the same view of the media during the riots.
+They all believe the influence of the news coverage persuaded how the public looked at the riots.
+She goes on to say that many of the pictures that were shown in the media coverage of Korean Americans, were pictures of them standing on the tops of the buildings defending them.
+This was only a small portion of the store owners who could do this.
+With these misunderstandings between the two races, many believe that education is the only way to get rid of these conflicts in the future.